bobpeers/Alteryx_SDK_GenerateDateRange/README.md

 # Alteryx SDK GenerateDateRange
 Alteryx Python SDK tool to generate data ranges

 Generates new rows of data containing dates from the given start date to the end date, both dates included.
+Duplicates functionality of the standard Generate Rows tool but is easier/quicker to use.

 ## Installation
 Download the yxi file and double click to install in Alteyrx.
 The tool will be installed in the __Preparation__ category.